tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard2/tf.scatter_update.md

 This makes it easier to chain operations that need to use the reset value.

-If values in `ref` is to be updated more than once, because there are duplicate entires in `indices`, the order at which the updates happen for each value is undefined.
+If values in `ref` is to be updated more than once, because there are duplicate entries in `indices`, the order at which the updates happen for each value is undefined.

 Requires `updates.shape = indices.shape + ref.shape[1:]`.